Nichiren Buddhism: Origin of the Fuji School

 Although there were rivalries and unique interpretations among the early Hokkeshũ lineages, none were as deep and distinct as the divide between the Nikkō or Fuji school and the rest of the tradition.
-Animosity and discord among the six senior disciples started after the second death anniversary of Nichiren's 100th Day Memorial ceremony (23 January 1283) when the rotation system as agreed upon the "Shuso Gosenge Kiroku" (English: Record document of founder's demise) and Rimbo Cho (English: Rotation Wheel System) to clean and maintain Nichiren's grave.
+Animosity and discord among the six senior disciples started after the second death anniversary of Nichiren's 100th Day Memorial ceremony (23 January 1283) when the rotation system as agreed upon the "Shuso Gosenge Kiroku" (English: Record Document of Founder's Demise) and Rimbo Cho (English: Rotation Wheel System) to clean and maintain Nichiren's grave.
 By the third anniversary of Nichiren's passing (13 October 1284), these arrangements seemed to have broken down.
 Nikkō claimed that the other five senior priests no longer returned to Nichiren's tomb in Mount Minobu, citing signs of neglect at the gravesite.
-He took up residency and overall responsibility for Kuonji temple while Nikō served as its doctrinal instructor.
+He took up residency and overall responsibility for Kuon-ji temple while Nikō served as its doctrinal instructor.
 Before long tensions grew between the two concerning the behavior of Hakii Nanbu Rokurō Sanenaga, the steward of the Minobu district and the temple's patron.

 Nikkō accused Sanenaga of unorthodox practices deemed to be heretical such as crafting a standing statue of Shakyamuni Buddha as an object of worship, providing funding for the construction of a Pure Land stupa in Fuji, and visiting and worshiping at the Mishima Taisha Shinto shrine which was an honorary shrine of the Hōjō clan shogunate.
-Nikkō regarded the latter as a violation of Nichiren's Rissho ankoku ron.
+Nikkō regarded the latter as a violation of Nichiren's Rissho Ankoku Ron.

 In addition, Nikkō made accusatory charges that after Nichiren's death, other disciples slowly began to gradually deviate from what Nikkō viewed as Nichiren's orthodox teachings.
 Chief among these complaints was the syncretic practices of some of the disciples to worship images of Shakyamuni Buddha.
 Nikkō admonished other disciple priests for signing their names "Tendai Shamon" (of the Tendai Buddhist school) in documents they sent to the Kamakura government.
-Furthermore, Nikkō alleged that the other disciples disregarded some of Nichiren's writings written in Katakana rather than in Classical Chinese syllabary.
+Furthermore, Nikkō alleged that the other disciples disregarded some of Nichiren's writings written in Katakana rather than in Classical Chinese.